silen72/BusDashboard/documentation/powersupply/powersupply.md

 Both power supplies and the relais are mounted on a board that nicely fits in the base part of the dashboard.
 We placed it there so it does not need to be moved when opening the dashboard.

-We have installed a a mains socket in the dashboard cover near the power supplies.
+We have installed a mains socket in the dashboard cover near the power supplies.
 This is to further increase safety: should someone trip over the cord powering the dashboard, only the plug gets pulled.
 Otherwise a ripped out cable could expose high voltage leads.

 The Arduino is exclusively powered via the USB connection to the PC.